valerytschopp/edx-configuration/heat-templates/README.md

 will install all ansible prerequisites, including the `edx-configuration` repository (check the contents of `/var/log/cloud-init.log` for details).
 Once `cloud-init` is done, you will be able to start the ansible playbook run from within `edx-configuration`.

-Before you do so, however, you should enable the "localhost" host variables, which will configure this deployment of Open edX:
+Before you do so, however, you should enable the "localhost" host variables, which will configure this deployment of Open edX.
+Due to how Ansible variable precedence works, it is recommended that you copy the sample ones to a separate
+directory:

 ```
+cp /var/tmp/edx-configuration/playbooks/openstack /var/tmp/edx-configuration-secrets
-cd /var/tmp/edx-configuration/playbooks/openstack/host_vars
+cd /var/tmp/edx-configuration-secrets/host_vars
 cp localhost.example localhost
-cd ../../
+cd /var/tmp/edx-configuration/playbooks
-ansible-playbook -i openstack/inventory.ini -c local openstack-single-node.yml
+ansible-playbook -i ../../edx-configuration-secrets/inventory.ini -c local openstack-single-node.yml
 ```

 As mentioned above, this playbook run may take one hour or more.
 After it's